COCA Email Updates: June 6 - June 20

 Food, Drug and Device Safety

-NEW: Loperamide (Imodium): Drug Safety Communication – Serious Heart Problems With High Doses From Abuse and Misuse– (FDA)
+NEW: Loperamide (Imodium): Drug Safety Communication – Serious Heart Problems With High Doses From Abuse and MisuseExternal– (FDA)

 Majority of reported problems occurred in individuals intentionally misusing and abusing high doses of loperamide in attempts to self-treat opioid withdrawal symptoms or to achieve a feeling of euphoria.

-NEW: Step 2 60 Gold by The Body Shot Bar: Recall – Undeclared Drug Ingredients– (FDA)
+NEW: Step 2 60 Gold by The Body Shot Bar: Recall – Undeclared Drug IngredientsExternal– (FDA)

 Sibutramine is known to substantially increase blood pressure and/or pulse rate in some patients and may present a significant risk for patients with a history of coronary artery disease, congestive heart failure, arrhythmias or stroke.

-NEW: Canagliflozin (Invokana, Invokamet) and Dapagliflozin (Farxiga, Xigduo XR): Drug Safety Communication – Strengthened Kidney Warnings – (FDA)
+NEW: Canagliflozin (Invokana, Invokamet) and Dapagliflozin (Farxiga, Xigduo XR): Drug Safety Communication – Strengthened Kidney Warnings External– (FDA)

 Revised warnings in the drug labels to include information about acute kidney injury and added recommendations to minimize this risk.

-UPDATED: Zecuity (sumatriptan) Migraine Patch: Drug Safety Communication – FDA Evaluating Risk of Burns and Scars– (FDA)
+UPDATED: Zecuity (sumatriptan) Migraine Patch: Drug Safety Communication – FDA Evaluating Risk of Burns and ScarsExternal– (FDA)

 Health care professionals should discontinue prescribing Zecuity, and patients should stop using any remaining patches and contact their prescribers for an alternative migraine medicine.